Develop5/Practices/Java/playwrightJava/pwjmavenpom/MyNotes.md

 git show origin
 ```

-### Credentials for the web page under test ###
+### Credentials for the initial web page under test ###
 username: 93npu2yyb0@esiix.com
 password: Wingify@123

-### I am here ###

-If you load the page without trying to login, no problem.
-But as soon as you try login and introduce a username and password that did not work the firs time, the CAPTCHA comes in.

-### Next step ###
+### Current page under test ###

-Start other classes with this target page.
-No login needed.
+After seen the captcha issue (not solved yet) the project has switched target site.
+In this one, no login is needed:
 http://the-internet.herokuapp.com/

-Investigate later about user-agent, to avoid Captcha and probably allow headless execution
+Note: Investigate later about user-agent, to avoid Captcha and probably allow headless execution

-### With the new target Heroku ###

-Not able to import org.json.simple.parser.JSONParser, then the version was settled in pom.xml
-Due to this (new version in pom for org.apache.maven.plugins), the repository for Maven compile in settings started to update

 #### Highlight a DOM element ####
 .css('border', '4px solid red')
+It works for the console of Chrome DevTools but there is no visible way to introduce it in Playwright.

 Example:
 $(['h1.heading'][0]).css('border', '7px solid red')

+#### Discussions about not being blocked by a Catchap ####

 https://playwright.dev/java/docs/api/class-browsertype